InfinitePeripherals/QWedge-Android/docs/index.md

     }
 ```

-It is recommended to send this configuration whenever your app Resumes activity.
+It is recommended to send this configuration in your activity `onResume()`

+You can also set the Active App Bundle directly in QWedge app, by selecting *Tap for Intent details*, and change the *Active App Bundle*

 ## Intent API
 The intent API let any app send an intent with a command to QWedge like start/stop the scan engine or capture an image, then the result intent will be sent to the app via the defined Intent API.